ansible/ansible-lint/docs/installing.md

 review all of the following details:

 - You should use installation methods outlined in this document only.
-- You already upgraded the installer (`pip` or `pipx`) to the latest version available from pypi.org.
-If you installed them using your system package, you will need to install newer versions.
+- You should upgrade the Python installer (`pip` or `pipx`) to the latest version available from pypi.org.
+If you used a system package manager, you will need to upgrade the installer to a newer version.
 - Installing from git zip archives is not supported but it should work at least with main branch and latest versions of pip and setuptools.
 - If you are using a the tool from within a container or system package, you